David Wemyss, Lord Elcho: Post 1746 Exile

 Charles escaped from Scotland in October but the Treaty of Aix-la-Chapelle in 1748 ended French support for the Stuart cause, while the Scots no longer trusted him.
 Elcho lost his titles and lands; the attainder was not reversed until 1821, when Francis Douglas (1772-1853) became 8th Earl of Wemyss.
 He was excluded from the 1747 Act of Indemnity, allegedly because 'among all the Rebel commanders, he distinguished himself by his brutality and insults and cruelty to our Prisoners.'
 Like Lord George Murray, he spent the rest of his life in exile, despite pleas to be allowed home.
 In June 1747, he wrote to Lord Milton, the Lord Justice Clerk of Scotland that 'if his Majesty will allow me to come home, I will give any assurance whatever for my making his Majesty a most loyall subject for the future'.

 The former Jacobite leaders argued bitterly over responsibility for the Rising's failure, and Charles refused to reimburse Elcho for the money advanced at Edinburgh in 1745.
 He was appointed Captain in Fitzjames's regiment, then Colonel in the Royal-Ecossais after its commander John Drummond died in September 1747.
 The regiment garrisoned Gravelines and Dunkirk during the 1756 to 1763 Seven Years' War and in July 1770, Louis XV gave him the Order of Military Merit.

-Elcho divided his time between France and Switzerland, where he bought a property in the Canton of Neuchâtel and became a Swiss citizen.
+Elcho divided his time between France and Switzerland, where he bought a property in the Principality of Neuchâtel and became a citizen of Neuchâtel.
 In 1770 he made a marriage proposal to Isabelle de Charrière.
 She had however already decided to marry another man of the same village Colombier, Neuchâtel.
 On 9 September 1776, he married Sofia von Üxküll-Gyllenband (1756–1777), at Beutal, belonging to the County of Montbéliard, daughter of Reichsgraf Friedrich von Üxküll-Gyllenband, a minister of the Duchy of Wurttemberg.
 She died in Bôle, Switzerland on 26 November 1777, giving birth to a son who lived only one day.
 He was appointed Baron at Cottendart in 1780 by Frederick the Great.
 Wemyss "...died in Paris on April 30, 1787 at his home in the Rue St Lazard."
 Despite his request to be buried with his wife, he was interred in Paris and the cemetery destroyed during the French Revolution.

 He left two manuscripts, a journal in French, covering the principal years of his life and "A Short Account of the Affairs of Scotland, 1745-1746;" edited by Evan Charteris, this was first published in 1907.